Ella Jay Basco

-Ella Jay Basco (born September 17, 2006) is an American actress, singer and songwriter best known for her work in Birds of Prey (2020).
-In 2020, she released her EP, Middle School.
+Ella Jay Basco (born September 17, 2006) is an American actress best known for her work in Birds of Prey (2020).
+In 2020, she released an EP, Middle School.
 In February 2022, she released her single Eye to Eye for her upcoming album.

 Early life

 Basco was born in Los Angeles and is of Filipino and Korean ancestry.
 She is the second of four children.
 She is the niece of actors Dion and Dante Basco.